Important Malta Visa Application Information – Please Read

 Visas for Malta can take up to 12 weeks to be processed.
 We recommend applying as soon as possible to guarantee that your visa for Malta is issued in time for your trip.

 There are various types of visas that may apply to your trip to Malta, depending on the reason for your visit.
 Whether you intend to visit friends or family, study or work, or live there permanently, you must apply for a particular kind of Malta Visa.

-Malta Schengen C-Visas
+Malta Short Stay Schengen (C-Visa)

 A Schengen Visa is an official travel document.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.

 The Schengen area consists of 27 European countries.
 The area mostly acts as a single jurisdiction for international travel with a common visa policy.

 Nationals of some countries, which have not yet reached a liberalization agreement will need to obtain this travel authorization before arrival in Europe.

 You must apply for a residency permit or national D-Visa, rather than a Malta Schengen Visa if you plan to stay in Malta for more than 90 days.

 Your long-stay visa must be for a period of three months to one year, regardless of the length of your anticipated stay.
 You must apply for a residence permit at a prefecture in order to prolong your stay beyond the duration of your visa.